Johns Hopkins All Children's Hospital 340B at Johns Hopkins All Children's Hospital

 Johns Hopkins All Children’s Hospital is focused on improving health outcomes for all children and reducing health care disparities that may impact children from under-resourced communities and those at high-risk for chronic illness.

 • Newborn Medicine: The Maternal, Fetal & Neonatal Institute provides coordinated care for expectant mothers and their babies, particularly when the developing infant is at risk for serious congenital or health conditions.
 The team guides women through high-risk pregnancies and provides a Neonatal Follow-Up Care program to improve the long-term health of very low birth weight infants and other at-risk infants.
 A Neonatal Abstinence Program provides inpatient care for infants exposed to opioids or other drugs in utero, helping approximately 100 newborns each year.
 After discharge, the team provides periodic outpatient follow-up until age 5, including neurodevelopmental evaluation.
+The NAS clinic sees nearly 150 patients per year on our main campus and at outreach locations in three nearby counties.
+This is part of the overall 800-plus patients seen through the Neonatal Follow-Up Clinic at the same locations.

 • Cystic Fibrosis: Accredited by the Cystic Fibrosis Foundation, the Johns Hopkins All Children’s Cystic Fibrosis center provides ongoing care for 170 patients.
 Many of these patients are experiencing improved health and fewer hospitalizations on the class of medications called CFTR modulators.
 These medications require additional efforts by the ambulatory team for prior authorizations, specialty pharmacy communication, patient education, adherence, and management of medication side effects.
 The team also hosts a yearly education day for patients’ parents, grandparents and siblings, recognizing the important role that all members of the family can play in helping CF patients stay healthy and active.

-• Sickle Cell Program: Our dedicated Sickle Cell Clinic Team treats 400 children and teens with this lifelong disease, which primarily impacts children of African, Caribbean and Hispanic ancestry.
+• Sickle Cell Program: Our dedicated Sickle Cell Clinic Team treats 400 children and teens with this lifelong disease, which primarily impacts children of African, Caribbean, Mediterranean and Hispanic ancestry.
 The team’s comprehensive approach includes a focus on early treatment of sickle cell crisis, prevention and treatment of stroke, and patient education and symptom management to help patients complete high school and enroll in college.

 • Pediatric Cancer: We provide comprehensive oncology care for infants through age 21, including access to the latest therapies and clinical trials.
 The leukemia and lymphoma program manages the care of 200 patients annually.
 Multidisciplinary care and the latest treatments for patients with central nervous system cancer and other solid tumors are also available.
+As a referral center for bone marrow and hematopoietic stem cell transplant, our center performed 26 transplants last year.

 • Healthy Weight Initiative: Obesity in children and teens is linked to higher risk for type 2 diabetes and other chronic illnesses.
 The hospital’s Healthy Steps Clinic used a family-centered approach to help address obesity and maintain weight loss.
 The Community Health program runs a food pharmacy where patients and families with a prescription from their provider can receive healthy foods and nutrition education.
 Children and families in the community benefit from nutrition programs available to the public.